 Consumer credit glossary

 Advertising - Advertising is a means of communication designed to attract and persuade.
 Credit providers use advertising to entice potential customers.
 It can include anything from promotional materials such as leaflets, posters, TV/radio to online adverts and more.
-If a credit provider mentions the interest rate or any figures related to the cost of credit, then they have to provide you with a representative example.
+If a credit provider mentions the interest rate or any figures related to the cost of credit, then they have to provide you with a representative example and standard information.

 Annual Percentage Rate of Charge (APR) – This percentage represents the total cost of the credit to the consumer, expressed as an annual percentage of the total amount of credit.
 The APR includes all associated costs such as interest, commission fees, taxes and any other kinds of fees.